YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 .. code-block:: sql

-select * from employees inner join orders on employees.employeeid = orders.employeeid;
+    select * from employees inner join nwOrders on employees.employeeid = nwOrders.employeeid;

 If Octo was correctly installed and the data correctly loaded, then Octo will output a number of SQL data rows for this query.
 To exit the Octo prompt, you can enter the command ``\q``, or just use CTRL-C.

-You can also connect to the Octo installation the virtual machine from your host machine by using the ``rocto`` remote Octo server.
+You can also connect to the Octo installation on the virtual machine from your host machine by using the ``rocto`` remote Octo server.
 To do this, first create a new remote user using the ``%ydboctoAdmin`` Octo administration tool, e.g.:

 .. code-block:: bash